Bademeister9/Moe-Counter/README.md

 ## Acknowledgments

-- `/utils /assets` is copied and adapted from [Original Project](https://github.com/journey-ad/Moe-Counter) by journey-ad.
+- `/utils /assets` is copied and adapted from [Moe-Counter](https://github.com/journey-ad/Moe-Counter) by journey-ad.